-This briefing examines the deportation (or ‘enforced return’) and voluntary departure (‘voluntary return’) of irregular migrants and other foreign citizens from the UK.
-It presents statistics on the numbers and characteristics of people who are removed, or who leave voluntarily, and the method of their departure.
+This briefing examines the deportation (or ‘enforced return’) and voluntary departure (‘voluntary return’) of people without the right to be in the UK.
+It presents statistics on the numbers and characteristics of people who are removed from the UK or who leave voluntarily.

 Understanding the Evidence